lorenzo-arcioni/HPC-T-Annotator/README.md

 ![License MIT](https://img.shields.io/badge/license-MIT-success)
 ![Release Latest](https://img.shields.io/badge/release-latest-blue)

-# HPC-Annotator
+# HPC-T-Annotator
 ## Introduction

-HPC Annotator is a parallelization tool that increases the performance of BLAST and Diamond alignment software.
+HPC-T-Annotator is a parallelization tool that increases the performance of BLAST and Diamond alignment software.

 The software was developed to be used on large clusters with high performance and not overloaded.
 If the cluster where it runs is overloaded and the jobs fail to start simultaneously, there will be a considerable degradation in performance.

-Visit the  <a href="https://github.com/lorenzo-arcioni/HPC-Annotator/wiki">Wiki</a> page for futher informations!
+Visit the  <a href="https://github.com/lorenzo-arcioni/HPC-T-Annotator/wiki">Wiki</a> page for futher informations!

 ## Installation
 ### Prerequisites